Gravito-electromagnetic analogies: Introduction

-In Sec.~\ref{sec:Ultrastationary} we discuss a special class of spacetimes admitting global rigid geodesic congruences, the {}``ultra-stationary'' spacetimes.
-They have interesting properties in the context of GEM, which were discussed in \cite{CHPRD}: they are exactly mapped, via the Klein-Gordon equation, to magnetic fields in curved spacetimes, and have a linear gravitomagnetic tidal tensor, matching the electromagnetic analogue.
-Herein we revisit those spacetimes in the framework of the GEM inertial fields of Sec.~\ref{sec:3+1}, which sheds light on their properties: these metrics are characterized by a vanishing gravitoelectric field and a non-vanishing gravitomagnetic field which is \emph{linear} \emph{in the metric tensor}; these two properties together explain the above mentioned exact mapping, and the linearity of the gravitomagnetic tidal tensor.
-We also interpret the non-vanishing of the gravitoelectric tidal tensor, a question left open in \cite{CHPRD}.
+In Sec. \ref{sec:Ultrastationary} we discuss a special class of spacetimes admitting global rigid geodesic congruences, the ``ultra-stationary'' spacetimes.
+They have interesting properties in the context of GEM, which were discussed in \cite{CHPRD} in the framework of the tidal tensor analogy; herein we revisit those spacetimes in the framework of the GEM inertial fields of Sec. \ref{sec:3+1}, shedding some new light on questions left open in \cite{CHPRD}.

 In Sec.~\ref{sec:Linear-gravitoelectromagnetism} we explain the relation between the exact approach based in the inertial GEM fields of Sec.~\ref{sec:3+1}, and the popular gravito-electromagnetic analogy based on linearized theory, e.g.~\cite{Gravitation and Inertia,Gravitation and Spacetime,Tucker Clark,Harris1991}.
 The latter is obtained as a special limit of the exact equations of the former.
-Taking this route allows, as explained above, to have a clearer account of the physical meaning of the GEM fields and other kinematical quantities involved.
-It is also a procedure for obtaining the field equations in terms of (physically meaningful) GEM fields that does not rely on choosing the harmonic gauge condition and its inherent subtleties (which have been posing some difficulties in the literature, see e.g.~\cite{Harris1991,Harmonic Gauge,Tucker Clark,CHPreprint}).
-The usual expression for the force on a gyroscope in the literature (e.g.~\cite{Wald,Ruggiero:2002hz,Gravitation and Inertia}) is also seen to be a (very) limiting case of the exact equation given in the tidal tensor formalism of Sec.~\ref{sec:Tidal tensor analogy}.
+Taking this route gives a clearer account of the physical meaning of the GEM fields, which are often somewhat naively derived from the temporal components of the metric tensor (drawing a parallelism with the electromagnetic potentials), without making apparent their status as artifacts of the reference frame, and in particular their relation with the kinematical quantities associated to the observer's congruence.
+It is also a procedure for obtaining the field equations that does not rely on choosing the harmonic gauge condition and its inherent subtleties (which have been posing some difficulties in the literature, see e.g.~\cite{Harris1991,Harmonic Gauge,Tucker Clark,CHPreprint}).